Graft rejection; Tissue/organ rejection

 Medicines will likely be used to suppress the immune response.
 Dosage and choice of medicines depends on your condition.
 The dosage may be very high while the tissue is being rejected.
 After you no longer have signs of rejection, the dosage will likely be lowered.

-Some organ and tissue transplants are more successful than others.
-If rejection begins, medicines that suppress the immune system may stop the rejection.
+Medicines that suppress the immune system may stop the rejection.
 Most people need to take these medicines for the rest of their life.

 Single episodes of acute rejection rarely lead to organ failure.